Taping and Strapping

 There are several benefits claimed for taping.
 One of those is correcting the alignment of weak muscles, as well as facilitating joint motion as a result of the tape’s recoiling qualities.
 Additionally, the tape is claimed to lift the skin increasing the space below it, increasing blood flow and lymphatic flow (swelling).
 This in turn is said to relieve pain and enhance recovery from injury.
 The idea behind it is fascial unloading – reducing pressure in the tissue below the skin.

-At the Longlevens Chiropractic & Sports Injury Clinic, Danny Adams and Luke Kavanagh are both trained in Taping and Strapping.
+At the Longlevens Chiropractic & Sports Injury Clinic James Hood is qualified in Dynamic Taping and Danny Adams carries out Taping and Strapping.
 Please call 01452 309372 to book your appointment with them.
-Visit our Fees Page for further details.
+Please visit our Fees Page for further details.